Goof-Labs/hanual/doc/parser+lexer/parser.md

 ## Introduction

-The lexing/tokenizing libruary is custom made for this language.
+The lexing/tokenizing libruary is custom-made for this language.
 This means that they both have their own quirks and feature that are unique to this project.
 If you want to use the lexer and parser, you just need to coppy the `lexer.py`, `pparser.py` file into your own project, it is suggested that you also coppy the `productions.py` file.

 ## How it works